bitterjug/devjournal-crypto/devjournal.markdown

 Models derive their url from url base, by adding their id to the end.
 The base comes either from `urlRoot`, or from `this.collection.url`.

+## 2014-02-14 15:08 Friday

+USer Interface Events
+- Enter: save
+- Click outside
+  ASK if ou meant to save or not
+- Escape calcel

+-